vuejs/vue-test-utils/README.md

 Please make sure to read the [Issue Reporting Checklist](https://github.com/vuejs/vue/blob/dev/.github/CONTRIBUTING.md#issue-reporting-guidelines) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

+## Contribution

+Please make sure to read the [Contributing Guide](https://github.com/vuejs/vue/blob/dev/.github/CONTRIBUTING.md) before making a pull request.

+## Changelog

+Changes for each release are documented in the [release notes](https://github.com/vuejs/vue-test-utils/releases).

+## Stay In Touch

+For the latest releases and announcements, follow on Twitter: [@vuejs](https://twitter.com/vuejs)

 ## License

 [MIT](http://opensource.org/licenses/MIT)